 - Self-care is your primary focus.
 Taking the very best care of your body by nourishing it with the foods you need, crave, and that help you feel your best.
 If there’s truly a yoga diet, this is it.
 Eating with thoughtfulness and gratitude for having sustenance plus choosing wisely are the pillars of a so-called yoga diet.

-- Make sure you haven’t eaten anything of real substance for about two hours before you enjoy an asana practice.
+- Practice on a relatively empty stomach.
+Make sure you haven’t eaten anything of real substance for about two hours before you enjoy an asana practice.
 Twists do not feel good on a full stomach.
 All movement goes better if you’re not in need of loosening your pants.
 If you’re uncomfortable, it will be pretty tough to enjoy your practice.

 - Certain foods digest easier than others.
 I ate a bean burrito one time, ONE, a couple of hours before going to a ninety-minute vinyasa yoga class.
 It was a very bad call.
 Salads are good.
 Even sandwiches are fine as long as they include a lot of healthy ingredients and nothing heavy that will weigh you down.

-- Sugar.
+- Skip the sugar.
+Sugar.
 Do you just live for it?
 That might be an issue during practice.
 Sugar crashes are real and not at all fun while you’re in the middle of a practice.

 - Pacing.
-If you’re like me and typically eat as though you’ve been held hostage and this is likely your very last meal, slow your roll.
+If you’re anything like me, you typically eat as though you’ve been held hostage and this is probably your very last meal, slow your roll.
 Chew your food thoughtfully and deliberately to enjoy it to the fullest extent and digest it more efficiently.